 Below, you’ll find some of the most common examples of online loans.

-- Installment Loans: Low- or high-interest installment loans arrive in one lump sum.
+With installment loans, the process of how to get a loan online, if approved, is simple: low- or high-interest installment loans arrive in one lump sum.
 But unlike some loans that are due back in one payment, you’ll pay back what you owe over a pre-determined series of payments (or installments).
 All told, it could take anywhere between a few weeks to even a few years to pay off.